-Typically sometime in April, WDNR personnel gather up to two or three dozen sturgeon from the river just below the dam and place them in the water tanks.
-The gathered sturgeon remain in the tanks for three days.
-Eggs are taken from the females and sperm from the males, and both were combined in the same tank for fertilization.
+Wisconsin Department of Natural Resources (WDNR) personnel place up to three dozen sturgeon in the tanks, where they remain for three days.
+Eggs are taken from the females and sperm from the males.
+Both are combined in the same tank for fertilization.

 The WDNR takes the eggs to the State Fish Hatchery in Wild Rose, Wis.
-The fish hatchery has a dedicated sturgeon growing area for the lake sturgeon eggs.
-The eggs typically hatch in around eight days.
-Around September, the young sturgeon will be released into the Wisconsin River with the hope that they will reproduce in about 25 years.
+The eggs hatch in around eight days.
+In September, the young sturgeon are released into the Wisconsin River with the hope that they will reproduce in about 25 years.Watch a WDNR video

 on the egg collection process.